numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        linear algebra.

      - In NumPy, the basic type is a multidimensional ``array``.
-Array assignments in NumPy are usually stored as n-dimensional arrays with the minimum type required to hold the objects in sequence, unless you specify the number of dimensions and type.
+Array assignments in NumPy are usually stored as :ref:`n-dimensional arrays<arrays>` with the minimum type required to hold the objects in sequence, unless you specify the number of dimensions and type.
 NumPy performs operations element-by-element, so multiplying 2D arrays with